NOTICES

 Withdrawal Form

 Occasionally, a parent and student may determine that SCVCS is not the better alternative for the education of the student.
 This decision should be discussed with the student’s counselor/teacher.
-If the decision is made that the student should withdraw, please download and complete the withdrawal form and return to the student’s counselor/teacher or the SCVCS Registrar (registrar@scvcs.org).
-The name of the new school must be on the withdrawal form.
+If the decision is made that the student should withdraw, please complete the Withdrawal Form.

 Diploma Request